LOMENT-SDK/sdk-cashew-ios/README.md

 # sdk-cashew-ios
-An iOS SDK to deliver secure messaging in an App.
+An iOS SDK to deliver secure, private messaging in an app.